gijsvdbeuken/IPS3-DB02-analysis-security/README.md

 ### React and User Authentication

 React, a widely-used JavaScript library for building user interfaces, enables developers to construct reusable components, making it a favored tool for intricate web applications.
-User authentication is a pivotal element of any web application, and there are numerous resources offering insights into implementing effective authentication mechanisms in React applications.
+User authentication is a large element of any web application, and there are numerous resources offering insights into implementing effective authentication mechanisms in React applications.

 For instance, the "Complete Guide: Authentication with React Router v6" article presents a comprehensive tutorial on incorporating authentication with React Router.
 It covers the process of initiating a new React project, installing React Router, and configuring routes.
 The tutorial also underscores the utilization of the useAuth hook for proficiently managing user authentication states.